TeensyHat/pySAcli/README.md

 # Installing the required library on macOS
 - I'm poor.
 I dunno how that shit works.
 Figure it out, yourself.

+# Why?
+Well, some languages (mostly low-level ones) don't exactly have the easiest ways to use RSA.
+This tool makes it easier for you to use the rsa library in an easy way.
+It can also be used for simple manual encryption and decryption and key generation.

+# Examples
+## key generation
+Go ahead and write `./cli.py gen '{"bitsize":200}'` in your terminal (`python cli.py gen '{"bitsize":200}'` if you're on windows).
+The program will give you a json dictionary containing all values needed in order to create both public and private keys.

+## Encryption
+Go ahead and `./cli.py enc '{"e":[the e value that you got from the previous command], "n":[the n value that you got from the previous command], "data":"hello"}'` in your terminal (`python cli.py gen enc '{"e":[the e value that you got from the previous command], "n":[the n value that you got from the previous command], "data":"hello"}'` if you're on windows).
+The program will give you a base64 string containing the encrypted version of 'hello'.

+## Decryption
+Go ahead and `./cli.py dec '{"e":[the e value that you got from the previous command], "n":[the n value that you got from the previous command], "data":"[base64 string the program gave you]"}'` in your terminal (`python cli.py gen dec '{"e":[the e value that you got from the previous command], "n":[the n value that you got from the previous command], "data":"[base64 string the program gave you]"}'` if you're on windows).
+The program will give you 'hello'.